Exchange traded funds taxation: déjà vu all over again

 ETF tax efficiency

-An ETF offers potential tax efficiency over a traditional MFT in one or both of these ways:
+An ETF offers potential tax efficiency over a traditional MFT in one or two ways:

-- Less Portfolio Turnover — Investment mandates for ETFs tend to be more passive than MFTs.
-While this includes traditional passive strategies like indexing, it can also include active investment strategies such as factor-based investing.
+- less portfolio turnover—Investment mandates for ETFs tend to be more passive than MFTs.
+While this includes traditional passive strategies like indexing, it can also include active investment strategies such as smart beta with a systematic approach.
 With less trading activity at the fund level, there may be fewer realized capital gains to distribute to unitholders of ETFs when compared to active MFTs.

 Cash vs reinvested distributions

 Income earned by underlying investments (i.e., interest, foreign income, Canadian dividends, etc.) in an ETF are distributed² as cash to investors.
-Since cash distributions flow out to the investor, they don’t impact the investor’s adjusted cost base (ACB).
+Since cash distributions are paid to the investor and not automatically reinvested, they don’t impact the investor’s adjusted cost base (ACB).
 On the other hand, capital gains realized at the fund level are immediately and automatically reinvested back into the ETF, increasing the investor’s ACB.

 Such reinvested distributions purchase new units of the ETF, and these units are immediately consolidated with the investor’s other units so that the number of units held by the investor and the net asset value (NAV) per unit is the same as before the capital gains distribution.
 This chart illustrates these mechanical differences:

-As you can see from the chart, with either method, the investor’s FMV and ACB is $1,100.
+As you can see from the chart, with either method, the investor’s fair market value (FMV) and ACB is $1,100.
 The difference lies in how the ETF and MFT got there.
-After the capital gains distribution, the NAV of the ETF is reduced to $10 and the $100 capital gains distribution is used to buy 10 more units like with the MFT.
-However, the number of ETF units outstanding is immediately consolidated so that the number of units held by the investor and the NAV per unit is the same as before the capital gains distribution (i.e., back to 100 units outstanding with a NAV = $11/unit).
-That’s why ETF capital gains distributions are sometimes called phantom distributions — it appears that nothing has changed.
+After the capital gains distribution, the NAV of the ETF is reduced to $10, and the $100 capital gains distribution is used to buy 10 more units, like with the MFT.
+However, the number of ETF units outstanding is immediately consolidated so that the number of units held by the investor and the NAV per unit is the same as before the capital gains distribution (i.e., back to 100 units outstanding with a NAV of $11/unit).
+That’s why ETF capital gains distributions are sometimes called phantom distributions—it appears that nothing has changed.
 The exception being the ACB, which has increased.

 Finally, return of capital (ROC) distributions, if any, reduce an investor’s ACB in both MFTs and ETFs.
 With either investment, if the ACB is reduced to zero, ROC distributions are treated as capital gains for tax purposes.